-This blog post aims to help you utilize long tailed keywords for PPC so that you can maximize your revenue in your AdWords campaigns.
+This blog post aims to help you use long tailed keywords for PPC so that you can maximize your revenue in your Google Ads campaigns.

 What is the Long Tail?

-- Online a huge variety of items that receive small numbers of purchases individually will collectively make up for a larger percentage of revenue than the small number of items which receive a large number of purchases (as is the case with traditional brick and mortar stores).
+- Online, a massive variety of items receive small numbers of purchases individually.
+These individual purchases collectively make up for a larger percentage of revenue than the small number of items which receive a large number of purchases (as is the case with traditional brick and mortar stores).

 In the same way that there is a long tail with merchandise, there is also a long tail for search queries or keywords.

 Keywords are typically divided into three categories:

 - The fat head: These are searches that consist of one word like Car or TV.
 They do not really tell the search engine nor the advertiser what the user is specifically looking for.
 Fathead searches are typically when users are just browsing.

 - The mid-tail: These are 2-3 keyword searches.
 Searches such as Porsche car or plasma TV.
 These are good keywords to advertise on as they provide the search engine and the advertiser more information about what the user is looking for.

 - The long tail – These are 4+ word keywords in a phrase.
 Searches such as Porsche 944 Turbo in Andover Mass or What kind of plasma TV should I get to watch football.
 These phrases provide quite a bit of information to both the search engine as well as the advertiser.
 These are typically used by the visitor when they are ready to buy or convert.
 Long tailed keywords are the best to advertise on because collectively they drive a lot of revenue.
 As with the example of the CD store – collectively they make up the majority of searches.
 In fact, they make up 20 – 50% of all search queries.